scoffey/lortnoc/README.markdown

 - Take arguments literally, without dereference (finalargs): This would eliminate the need to escape argument lists when it is clear that no references are used.

-- Builder that provides fluent interface to configure Container: This would be useful to generate configurations on runtime by chaining method calls in a readable form.
+- Builder that provides fluent interface to configure container: This would be useful to generate configurations on runtime by chaining method calls in a readable form.

 - Auto-configuration via annotations: This would help to minimize component configuration.

-- Session scope using a Zend_Session_Namespace: This would allow the container to save state across a session, as in many DI frameworks used for web development.
+- Session scope using a `Zend_Session_Namespace`: This would allow the container to save state across a session, as in many DI frameworks used for web development.

 Other discarded or low priority ideas: